Current home loan interest rates in Australia

 Finder maintains a home loan database that includes thousands of interest rates from lenders big and small.
 Our data covers the majority of the home loan market.

 Our average interest rate figures are updated monthly.
-To get the average variable rate figure we take the average of all interest rates for loans that:
+To get the average variable rate figure we take the average of all interest rates for loans that meet the following criteria:

-This ensures our average rates reflect the types of loans that the average borrower would actually need.
+This ensures our average rates reflect the types of loans that a typical borrower would apply for.

 If you want the current rates for different home loan types, check out the following pages: